sl-solution/InMemoryDatasets.jl/docs/src/man/basics.md

-# First steps with InMemoryDatasets.jl
+# First steps with Datasets

 ## Setting up the environment

-If want to use the `InMemoryDatasets.jl` package you need to install it first.
-You can do it using the following commands:
+To install in memory datasets package , simply, use the following commands inside a Julia session:

 ```julia
 julia> using Pkg
 julia> Pkg.add("InMemoryDatasets")
 ```

-Throughout the rest of the tutorial we will assume that you have installed the `InMemoryDatasets.jl` package and have already typed `using InMemoryDatasets` which loads the package:
+Throughout the rest of the tutorial we will assume that you have installed the "In Memory Datasets" package and have already typed `using InMemoryDatasets` which loads the package:

 ```jldoctest